 Patterns will always be either left hand or right hand.

 When flying “left traffic”, you’ll only make turns to the left.
-The same applies for “right traffic”.
+The same applies to “right traffic”.

 When the traffic pattern is on the side you are approaching from, you can simply enter on a 45-degree angle to the downwind, as shown in the images below denoted.
 Flying over midfield is not necessary in these instances.